johnnyb1694/headline-analytics-pipeline/docs/Architecture.md

 (e.g. some kind of presentation layer), it is easier - and makes more sense - to centralise the database in another container and expose that process to other services.

-## Airflow

-To orchestrate 'events' in the pipeline (e.g. extracting data from the New York Times API), we will use Apache Airflow.

 ## dbt

 The framework `dbt` - which is *tehnically* just a Python package - will allow us to write clear transformation logic (with a coherent data lineage) that will make our analytical products much more efficient by reducing lead times on queries.